cannerycoders/chuckdoc/src/program/ugen_stk.md

 __`Envelope`__ STK envelope base class.

-This class implements a simple envelope generator which is capable of ramping to a target value by a specified \e rate.
-It also responds to simple \e keyOn and \e keyOff messages, ramping to 1.0 on keyOn and to 0.0 on keyOff.
+This class implements a simple envelope generator which is capable of ramping to a target value by a specified `rate`.
+It also responds to simple `keyOn` and `keyOff` messages, ramping to 1.0 on keyOn and to 0.0 on keyOff.

 by Perry R. Cook and Gary P. Scavone, 1995 - 2002.